XingangPan/GAN2Shape/README.md

 ```sh
 sh scripts/run_car.sh
 ```
+This would run on 4 GPUs by default.
 You can view the results at `results/car/images` or Tensorboard.

 **Example2**: training on Celeba images:
 ```sh